Priyanshu-Singhz/BitCoin-Tracker/README.md

 # Bitcoin Price Tracker

-Bitcoin Price Tracker is an iOS application developed using Swift.
+Bitcoin Price Tracker is an iOS application developed using Swift by Priyanshu Singh.
 It allows users to track the price of Bitcoin in different currencies.

 ## Features